Cap-go/docs/plugin/auto-update.md

 #### User flow

-* When User open app, it calls server to check for update, if found it download in background.
+* When User open app, it calls the server to check for update, if found it download in the background.
-* When user leave the app, new version is set as active
+* When the user leaves the app, the new version is set as active
-* When user open again, he sees new app
+* When the user open again, he sees the new app
-  * If `notifyAppReady()` is call, when user leave, past version is delete.
+  * If `notifyAppReady()` is called, when the user leaves, the past version is deleted.
-  * If not call, when user leave, version is reset to past one and marked as invalid.
+  * If not called, when the user leaves, the version is reset to past one and marked as invalid.
-* User Continue normal flow until next update process
+* User Continue normal flow until the next update process.

 #### Dev flow

-When you develop, be sure to remove `autoUpdate` from your config or set it to false.
-Otherwise, you will not see your change after app grounding.
-If you forget to do so, remove it and remove the app before building.
-Otherwise, you will stay stuck on the downloaded code.
+When you develop new features, be sure to block `autoUpdate`, otherwise you will not see your work but the updates.
+ Set `autoUpdate` to false in your config.
+ If you are stuck on an update, you can delete the app and reinstall it.
+ Be sure to set `autoUpdate` to false in your config before doing that.
+ And then build it again with Xcode or Android studio.

 To upload version at each commit setup CI/CD with this guide